 Discussion should not be merely the repetition of the obtained results and should address each of the experiments or studies for which the results are presented.
 It should provide authors' interpretation of the significance of the obtained results.
 The findings should be related to the previous studies the authors and other investigators have done.
 Crucial information in the research should be emphasized and interpreted in the context of previously published work.

 This section must not be merely the repetition of the content of the preceding sections.
 It cannot be omitted or merged with the previous section.
-Conclusion should concisely and clearly explain the significance of the results obtained in the presented work.
+Conclusion should concisely and clearly explain the significance and novelty of the results obtained in the presented work.
+References are not to be cited here.

-Acknowledgements to colleagues, institutions or companies for financial support, donations or any other assistance are recommended to be put at the end of the manuscript, before references, rather than in the text.
+Acknowledgements to colleagues, institutions or companies for financial support, donations or any other assistance need to be put at the end of the manuscript, before references.

-The references should be numerated in the order they are cited in the text, the ordinal number should be in italic, the same as in the text.
+The references should be numerated in the order they are cited in the text, and nothing except the ordinal number of the refernce is written in italic.
 After reference number, the surname should be written, followed by first name initial(s).
 Authors' names should be separated by commas.
 Full titles of articles should be written.
 Abbreviations for periodicals should be used (for help see Web of Science Journal Title Abbreviations).
-Doi numbers must be provided for all references that contain it.
+Doi numbers must be provided for all references that contain it, and written in a separate line at the end of the corresponding reference.
+If in doubt, doi numbers can be checked at www.crossref.org.
 Authors must be careful not to repeat the same reference.